TrilbyWhite/Slider/README.md

 Author: Jesse McClure, Copyright 2012-2014
 License: GPLv3

-NOTE: version 3a was pushed to git on 7 Mar 2014.
-Documentation will be coming shortly
+Version 3a was pushed to git on 7 Mar 2014.

+As of 15 Feb 2015 the master branch points to version 4.0, this branch can still be used for daily use, but will not get further updates.

 ## Synopsis